HMD Motorsports: IndyCar (2022–2023)

-HMD Motorsports partnered with Dale Coyne Racing to run David Malukas in the 2022 IndyCar Series.
+HMD Motorsports partnered with Dale Coyne Racing to run David Malukas in the 2022 and 2023 IndyCar Series.
+The partnership would end after 2023.

 Formula Regional Americas Championship (2020)

 2020

 HMD Motorsports entered the 2020 Formula Regional Americas Championship series with drivers David Malukas and Santiago Urrutia after the cancellation of the 2020 Indy Lights series.
 Logan Cusson joined the team starting at Barber Motorsports Park.
 Kyffin Simpson joined the team starting at Sebring International Raceway.
 David Malukas would win the Saturday race at Sebring.
 Marco Kacic joined the team for Circuit of the Americas.